-Customers like that this gun will also take Glock magazines so no odd magazine size that is hard to find.
+Customers like this gun will also take Glock magazines, so no odd magazine size is hard to find.

 The synthetic stock offers a reduced weight.
 Ruger includes 3 spacers that can be added to the buttstock to adjust the rifle to fit different sizes of shooters so those that are shorter or taller than average don’t have to sacrifice shooting comfort.

 The rubber pad does an excellent job absorbing shock.
 If you team this rifle up with a 9 mm handgun, then you can have good options for different situations and only have to have one type of ammunition.